ltatakis/ltatakis.github.io/_posts/2019-01-07-greenbluedeployment.markdown

 ```sh
 kubectl apply -f ./
 ```
-However, to get the benefit of this strategy we need to apply our `service.yml` once the rest of the deployment is up.
+However, to get the benefit of this strategy we apply our `service.yml` only once the rest of the deployment is up.
 This is because if we apply _all_ the YML at once the `Service` will be overridden straight away, causing bigger problems than we are trying to solve!

 Therefore, we initially  deploy the deployment and the ingresses: